RapidKebab/impactcontroller/README.md

 All Credit Goes to FeverDevJohnny(John Ellis) for the original Impact Controller.
 This is my modded(dare I say improved) version.
 The added code may be a bit scuffed(hacky) on the inside but performance impact should be negligible and the UX is just as good as the original.

-##Additions
+## Additions
-- Customization: Camera Landing Bow
+- Customization: Camera landing bow
-- Feature: Third Person Camera Offset
+- Feature: Third-person camera offset
 - Toggle: Make player art always face camera

-##Details
+## Details
 - Camera Landing Bow
 This is normally unadjustable and I find it to be far too extreme, so I added a float that controls specifically that, defaults to the standard value of 0.2f
 - Third Person Camera Offset